 You can try uninstalling Discord then installing it anew.
 You can do this from Settings or the Apps & Features section of Control Panel.

-- Type cpl in the Start menu and select Control Panel.
+- Type cpl into the Search box and select Control Panel.

 - Set the view mode in Control Panel to Category and select the “Uninstall a program” link.